agnieszkabielicka/VIdeoAnalysing/README.md

 ## About

-Open video files, access the contents frame-by-frame and modify them at the pixel level,create a collage.
+Open video files, access the contents frame-by-frame and modify them at the pixel level, create a collage.

 ## Requirements